P4A-Policies-for-Agents/omni-policy-mcp-tool-drift-via-exchange/README.md

 from the pinned Exchange hash, the policy strips the drifted tool, and the gateway log line carries a `descriptor_drift` JSON record indexed by Anypoint Analytics.

+### Real-world scenario

+A healthcare ISV runs an "Accounts" MCP server inside its Anypoint tenant for an internal copilot that helps care coordinators schedule follow-ups.
+The current Exchange asset `accounts-mcp/2.4.0` declares three tools: `lookup_account`, `search_accounts`, `get_account_balance`.
+Each was reviewed by privacy and approved on the Exchange asset PR.

+A new sprint adds a `get_account_history` tool — but a backend engineer ships the MCP server change before bumping the Exchange asset version.
+The agent has no idea the new tool exists in the asset catalog because it doesn't — only in the running container.

+Compliance impact: a tool that returns historical transactions is now callable by the LLM, and there's no privacy review on file.

+With this policy attached and the Exchange pin at `2.4.0`:

+1. The runtime `tools/list` returns four tools; the pin contains three.
+2. `get_account_history` triggers an `unpinned_tool` event.
+3. In `enforce` mode the new tool is stripped before the agent sees it.
+The copilot continues working with the three approved tools.
+4. The `pin_hash` of each remaining tool matches the runtime hash — no false positives.
+5. The event lands in Anypoint Analytics with `asset_id`, `asset_version`, `tool_name`.
+The on-call platform engineer pages the backend team to either bump the Exchange asset (with privacy approval) or roll back the deploy.

+Throughout this, no data left the tenant.
+The contract was the Exchange asset version that compliance had already approved.

 Note: the policy config currently uses placeholder secrets (`REPLACE_WITH_EXCHANGE_CRED_SECRET_REF`).
 Swap in real Flex secret